josh-127/Iodine/docs/language.md

 }
 ```
 ##### 2.2.4 Function Declarations
-Functions can be declared using the '''func''' keyword.
+Functions can be declared using the ```func``` keyword.
 A function contain a list of statements.
 In Iodine, control statements are only valid inside functions.
 Classes, enums, and interfaces however may also be declared inside a function.
 The syntax for declaring a function is
 ```
 func myFunction () {